Last Updated on November 17, 2022 by Leyla Kazim

-I’ve never been on an organised group trip abroad before.
+I’ve never been on an organised travel tour abroad before.
 Well ok, I have.
-But they’ve always been designed for “media” – journalists, bloggers, writers etc. How they work is a few people will be sent somewhere, usually with a cool and curated jam-packed agenda, often hosted by a tourism board, in order to showcase the area and all it has to offer.
+But they’ve always been designed for “media” – journalists, bloggers, writers etc. How they work is a few people will be sent somewhere, usually with a cool and curated jam-packed agenda.
+It will often be hosted by a tourism board, and the plan will be to showcase the area and all it has to offer.

-Flights, meals, activities, experiences, accommodation, and ground transport are all sorted in advance by the organisers, there’s a comprehensive itinerary (although often a bit too ambitious, with little free/down time), and there isn’t really anything to think about other than making sure you don’t forget your passport.
+Flights, meals, activities, experiences, accommodation, and ground transport are all sorted in advance by the organisers.
+Plus, there’s a comprehensive itinerary, although often a bit too ambitious, with little free/down time.
+There isn’t really anything to think about other than making sure you don’t forget your passport.

 When I went travelling for eight months with my partner back in 2015, I ‘planned’ for two whole years.
 I ended up with a gargantuan spreadsheet that would have crashed most computers, with a row for each day of the circa eight months we would be away.
 What started off as a simple budgeting tool grew into a colour-coded, multi-layered, multi-columned, pivot tabled behemoth.
 It became the life of two people for most of a year in cell form.
 So yeah, I can get carried away with pre-holiday research.

 My ideal travel formula is as close to the following as possible:

 BEST NON-TOURISTY AND AUTHENTIC PLACES TO EAT +

 A lot like Einstein’s theory of relativity, (when it’s achieved) it’s a thing of beauty.